Rohr Jewish Learning Institute: Rosh Chodesh Society

-JLI's women's studies division, The Rosh Chodesh Society (RCS), seeks to empower Jewish women to connect with their Jewish heritage, and in turn, inspire their families and greater communities.
-An international network of female Jewish scholars, leaders, and educators provides members with adult education via monthly cultural and social programs.
-The program was founded in 2009 in memory of Rivka Holtzberg, the Chabad emissary who, along with her husband, Gavriel Holtzberg, was a victim of a terror attack in Mumbai, India.
+JLI's women's studies division, The Rosh Chodesh Society (RCS), was founded in 2009 in memory of Rivka Holtzberg, the Chabad emissary who, along with her husband, Gavriel Holtzberg, was a victim of a terror attack in Mumbai, India.
 Its debut course, Rivka's Tent, was a seven-part series of text-based study of the three commandments addressed specifically to Jewish women.
 RCS has affiliates in over 150 communities around the world.

 Torah Café

 In 2009, JLI created Torah Café, a website offering lectures, workshops, and inspiration from its library.
-The videos cover a broad range of topics available including academic study of Torah, language, Jewish literature, Jewish History, Biographies of Jewish personalities, Jewish music and ethics.
+The videos cover a broad range of topics available including academic study of Torah, language, Jewish literature, Jewish history, biographies of Jewish personalities, Jewish music and ethics.

 National Jewish Retreat

 JLI sponsors a six-day annual retreat, The National Jewish Retreat, which features live lectures and interactive workshops on Jewish life, law, history, culture and tradition, led by scholars and experts in their various fields of study.
-The annual retreat is hosted each summer at a hotel and was designed to engage the mind and refresh the spirit, and provides gourmet Kosher cuisine and entertainment.
+The annual retreat is hosted each summer at a hotel, and it provides gourmet Kosher cuisine and entertainment.

 In 2013, the Retreat launched the annual Jewish Medical Ethics Conference, which features interactive discussions between participating physicians and Jewish medical ethicists on current and emerging quandaries in the field.
 The conference is accredited by CME.